-How To: Get Your Pitch Approved
+How To: Get Your Application Approved

 We know the time and thought goes into every pitch on Twine, and nothing is more frustrating than having that pitch not pass the Twine vetting process and ultimately not reaching the client.